Patient education

 Can graft failure be proven from photos alone?

-Photos can strongly suggest patterns, but final interpretation depends on evidence quality and timeline completeness.
+Photos can support visible patterns strongly, but conclusions depend on evidence quality and timeline completeness.

-Could poor growth still improve after month 12?
+Could poor growth still improve after the first year?

 What is the benefit of independent review?